nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Edits a task's information.<br>
 The identity fields (module name/task id) must be provided.<br>
 At least one editable field (name/deadline) must be provided, and only provided editable fields will be changed.<br>
-Task name must only contain alphanumeric characters.<br>
+Task name must only contain alphanumeric characters and spaces, and it must not be blank.<br>
-Task deadline must only contain alphanumeric characters and dashes.
+Task deadline must contain either date only/time only/date and time.<br>
+Date must be in the form "YYYY-MM-DD".<br>
+Time must be in the form "hh:mm" in 24-hrs format, and will appear in TAB in 12-hrs format.

 Format: `edit task m/<module name> ti/<task id> a/<edited task name> d/<edited task deadline>`

 Examples:
-* `edit task m/CS2103 ti/T10 a/Final exam d/20-11-2021`:
+* `edit task m/CS2103 ti/T10 a/Final exam d/2021-11-23`:
-  * Edits the name and deadline of the task with task id 'T10' to 'Final exam' and '20-11-2021' respectively
+  * Edits the name and deadline of the task with task id 'T10' to 'Final exam' and 'Tue, Nov 23 2021' respectively
-* `edit task m/CS2103 ti/T10 d/23-11-2021`:
+* `edit task m/CS2103 ti/T10 d/2021-11-23`:
-  * Edits only the deadline of the task with task id 'T10' to '20-11-2021'
+  * Edits only the deadline of the task with task id 'T10' to 'Tue, Nov 23 2021'

 ### Delete a task from a module: `delete task`

 Deletes the specified task from the specified module using the TaskID.<br>